Postępy Dermatologii i Alergologii

 Material and methods:

 Both forward and backward translation of the English version of the BSTQ was performed.
 The study was conducted on 103 individuals.
-The respondents completed the questionnaire twice, one day after the other.
+The respondents completed the questionnaire twice, 1 day after the other.
 The subjects participated in practical classes of facial care cosmetology which allowed for conducting interviews and skin examinations by a cosmetology expert.

 Results: